Nigerian Pastor Blasts US, Speaks Out on Christian Genocide: “What a Wicked People”

 “It is not something that can be said to target any specific religious denomination,” he stated.

-David Abioye condemns silence and denial
+David Abioye condemns silence on alleged genocide

 Addressing his congregation during a recent service shared via X, the pastor lamented the growing distortion surrounding reports of Christian killings in parts of the country.